Figedi/onkyo_remote/README.md

 -------

 Use `gulp build` for default building process.
-Additionally you can pass the `--wversion' flag for a custom version output number
+Additionally you can pass the `--wversion` flag for a custom version output number

 Contribute
 ----------